 Waterways & Ports

-Barge Shipping - Companies have access to water transportation and shipping by barge through the Johnston's Port 33, the Port of Duncan, Tulsa Port of Catoosa and the Port of Muskogee via the McClellan-Kerr navigation system on the Arkansas River to the Mississippi River to the Gulf of Mexico.
+Companies have access to water transportation and shipping by barge through the Johnston's Port 33, the Port of Duncan, Tulsa Port of Catoosa and the Port of Muskogee via the McClellan-Kerr navigation system on the Arkansas River to the Mississippi River to the Gulf of Mexico.

-Johnston's Port 33 is located in Northern Wagoner County near US Highway 412.
+Oakley's Port 33 is located in Northern Wagoner County near US Highway 412.

-For the handling and storage of general cargo, particularly large volumes of bulk commodities, Port 33 excels in expeditious loading / unloading and tonnage accuracy.
+For the handling and storage of general cargo, particularly large volumes of bulk commodities, Oakley's Port 33 excels in expeditious loading / unloading and tonnage accuracy.

 This vital facility is also highly capable and experienced in accommodating the customers' particular service requirements from scheduling to operational methods.

-Large or small volumes of dry bulk commodities including grain, fertilizer, pig iron, glass cullet, coal, petroleum coke, calcined coke, scrap steel, cement, clinker, sand, zinc, alumina, iron oxide, fly ash, mill scale and slag.
+Large or small volumes of dry bulk commodities including grain, fertilizer, pig iron, glass cullet, coal, petroleum coke, calcined coke, scrap steel, cement, clinker, sand, zinc, alumina, iron oxide, fly ash, mill scale and slag

 Port of Dunkin